ucl-exoplanets/lightcurve_model/README.md

 ### 4.0.3
 - Fix np.float bug.

+### 4.0.4
+- Fixed packaging and test issues.
+- Fixed latex strings in plots.
+- Fixed matplotlib.cm.get_cmap bug.

 ## Licence

 MIT License

-Copyright (c) 2016-2023 Angelos Tsiaras, and collaborators
+Copyright (c) 2016-present Angelos Tsiaras, and collaborators

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal